-- You must use the interface command to select a serial interface before you use any other configuration commands. - Class-name parameter is case-sensitive. - To view the current class-names, use the list or show command.
+- The Class-name parameter is case-sensitive. - To view the current class names, use the list or show command.

-List the available commands from the current prompt level.
+At the BRS prompt, use the ? (help) command to list the available commands from the current prompt level.
 You can also enter ? after a specific command name to list its options.